Header

 Decoded JSON

-Algorithm and token metadata from the first JWT segment.
+Algorithm, token type, and JWT metadata from the first segment.

 {